Studying with us

 Please note that some modules are subject to change.
-Timetables and class schedules are not released until a few weeks before the start of the semester.
+Timetables and class schedules are not released until a few weeks before the start of the trimester.

 We recommend that you study 60 credits (or three modules) per semester of study, to allow a balance between your academic workload and social life.
 However, if your home institution requires more than 60 credits per semester to pass, please get in touch to discuss your requirements.

 Our undergraduate programmes run for three years: Level 4 (first year of study), Level 5 (second year of study) and Level 6 (third year of study).
 With each increase in level, there are raised expectations on the performance of our students, so you should try to pick modules that reflect your level of study.
 For example, if you were starting your second year of study with us, we recommend selecting Level 5 modules, or a mixture of Level 5 and Level 6 modules.

 Once you have selected the modules you would like to take, you should list these in your application form.
 Please note that all modules are subject to availability, and while we will do as much as we can to make sure you are registered on the modules you are interested in, your module choice will only be confirmed once you register.

 If you are interested in studying another language, either as part of your studies for credit or as an extra curricula option, our University Wide Language Programme (UWLP) offers classes in Arabic, French, German, Italian, Japanese, Mandarin, Chinese and Spanish.
 Options will differ by start date and the school you are registered with.